 HRH The Duke of York

-The second eldest son of The Queen, Andrew Albert Christian Edward was born on 19 February 1960.
-He is fourth in line to the throne.
+The second son of The Queen, Andrew Albert Christian Edward was born on 19 February 1960.
+He is fifth in line to the throne.
 He was the first child born to a reigning monarch since Princess Beatrice, Queen Victoria's youngest child, was born in 1857.

 Like his older brother Charles, Andrew was educated at Gordonstoun School in northern Scotland, graduating in 1978 with A-levels in English, History, Economics and Political Science.